shreyashguptas/billsincongress/Documentation/data-management.md

 2. Second Priority: "To President"
    - If fewer than 3 signed bills are available, fills the remaining slots with bills that have been sent to the president
    - Ordered by introduction date within each status group

-This prioritization ensures that the featured section highlights bills at their most significant stages of progress.

 ### Bill Filtering